ykenichi/Scrimba-Quizzical/README.md

 npm start
 ```

-If you want the anthropic AI part to work properly, you need to include your own API key in a .env file with the name REACT_APP_ANTHROPIC_API_KEY
+If you want the anthropic AI part to work properly, you need to include your own API key in a .env file with the name VITE_ANTHROPIC_API_KEY
 https://beta.pickaxeproject.com/post/how-to-get-your-claude-api-key-a-step-by-step-guide

 Head over to https://vitejs.dev/ to learn more about configuring vite